What is on your winter ‘to-do’ list? Perhaps some woolly socks or gloves, heating oil, or logs for the fire?

-Yes - a big one.
+Do they make a difference?
+Yes.
 You are six times more likely to have an accident in winter months, and having the right tyres can make you much safer.
-For example, Continental claim that in icy conditions their winter tyres will stop 11 meters sooner than their summer range.
+For example, Continental claim that in icy conditions their winter tyres will stop 11 metres sooner than their summer range.
 That is the same length as an Ulsterbus!

 They can also get you to your destination - from a steep hill to an ungritted country road, you have much more chance of getting to work (or getting home again).
 For those in rural areas, or the self-employed, this is more than just convenience.